Contrastive Demonstration Tuning for Pre-trained Language Models: Conclusion and Future Work

 \section{Conclusion and Future Work}

 In this work, we propose contrastive demonstration tuning, a simple model-agnostic approach for pre-trained language models, which improves state-of-the-art prompt-tuning performance without the necessity of demonstration selection.
 In the future, we plan to explore the following directions: 1) studying the connection between virtual demonstration and prototypes and theoretically analyzing the optimal solution of demonstration for prompt-tuning.
-2) applying our work to more NLP tasks and trying to adapt to structure prediction and natural language generation.
-3) extending our work to multimodal settings and investigating demonstrations across visual and language.
+2) applying our work to more NLP tasks and trying to adapt to natural language generation.